Credit from Post-secondary Institutions Procedures and Policies

 Transfer Credits from Accredited Colleges or Universities

-Credit is generally acceptable for transfer if it is earned from a college or university that is accredited by the Commission on Colleges or the Commission on Higher Education of one of the nine regional accrediting agencies in the United States and is comparable to coursework required in the student’s NOVA curriculum.
-Once an institution is regionally accredited, NOVA will recognize credits earned at the institution during its candidacy for accreditation or in the two years prior to the institution’s full accreditation by such commissions, whichever is the shorter period of time.
+NOVA accepts transfer credit for college-level courses completed at an accredited college or university with a grade of “C” or higher, provided the courses are consistent with the course requirements of the curriculum in which the student enrolls at NOVA.
+Once an institution is accredited, NOVA will recognize credits earned at the institution during its candidacy for accreditation or in the two years prior to the institution’s full accreditation by such commissions, whichever is the shorter period of time.
 Credit also may be transferred from institutions if the Transfer of Credit Practices of Designated Educational Institutions, published by American Association of Collegiate Registrars and Admissions Officers, states that credit from the institution “is generally accepted for courses that are appropriate to the reporting institution’s baccalaureate programs.”

 Credits earned at post-secondary institutions without accreditation recognized by the U.S. Department of Education do not transfer to NOVA even if the institution is accredited through a different commission such as a national accrediting organization or specialized and professional accreditors.
-However, in some cases where a postsecondary institution offers specialized educational opportunities (culinary institutes, etc.) and the institution is empowered by a state to award associate degrees or above, NOVA faculty may pre-approve the recommendation to award equivalent transfer credit for courses within a specific discipline.
+However, in some cases where a post-secondary institution offers specialized educational opportunities (culinary institutes, etc.) and the institution is empowered by a state to award associate degrees or above, NOVA faculty may pre-approve the recommendation to award equivalent transfer credit for courses within a specific discipline.
 Courses, which have been specifically evaluated and will be accepted for transfer, are listed in this manual; only credit earned after the date specified in the review will be accepted.

 Transfer Equivalency Statement

 Courses will be transferred at full credit value.
 Totally dissimilar and unrelated courses will not be grouped together to fulfill NOVA sequential course requirements.
 To be considered equivalent to a specific NOVA course, transferred courses must be the same number of credits (or more) than their NOVA counterpart.
 NOVA’s Transfer Evaluation System (TES) database contains courses that have been evaluated and approved by college faculty to offer transfer equivalency at NOVA.
 Please note that this database is dynamic; we are constantly updating course equivalency data.
 While this data is as accurate and current as possible, NOVA retains the right to make changes to any course equivalency within this database, whether during a student’s enrollment or otherwise.

 Transcript Evaluation Process